 There are many symbols in the Old Testament of a part of God’s people being separated for a season until the entire Body of Christ has been reconciled to God.
 The reconciliation of the Bride of the Lamb, the Body of Christ, is the purpose for the thousand-year interval between the next coming of the Lord and the final resurrection and creation of the new sky and earth.

-The purpose of this essay is to point out that salvation is resurrection and resurrection is salvation.
-Salvation has nothing to do with "going to Heaven when we die."
+The purpose of this article is to point out that salvation is resurrection and resurrection is salvation.
+Salvation has nothing to do with “going to Heaven when we die.”
 Salvation is the rest of God.
-It is the goal of the Apostle Paul, the redemption of his body that Paul was seeking so that he might be free from the body of sin and death.
+It was the goal of the Apostle Paul, the redemption of his body that Paul was seeking so that he might be free from the body of sin and death.

 Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption as sons, the redemption of our bodies.
 For in this hope we were saved.
 But hope that is seen is no hope at all.
 Who hopes for what he already has?
 But if we hope for what we do not yet have, we wait for it patiently.
 (Romans 8:23-25)

 Can you see in the above passage that it is in the hope of the redemption of our body that we are saved?
 Can you see also that changing our hope from the redemption of our body to eternal residence in Heaven is destructive of our discipleship?

 When the believers are waiting to die and go to Heaven, and believe they will go there by “grace,” they are not going to press forward into the resurrection, into the Kingdom of God.
 The numerous opportunities the Spirit gives them each day to overcome their love for the world, the lusts and passions of their flesh and spirit, and their personal ambition, are overlooked.
 Yet these opportunities are given that they might prepare themselves for their resurrection from the dead.